ajayguna-96/Finding-Similarity-between-Vector-Models-of-images-using-Similarity-Scores/Code/CSV/Task_2/README.txt

-Once the code is run, this folder will be filled with all the content required.
+Once the code "Tasks/CSV_Writer_DB_Images.py" is run, this folder will be filled with all the content required.
 Make sure to include this folder so that all paths specified in the code are valid.
+Couldn't upload files due to Github Space restrictions.